FBnil/evidencer/README.md

 ### Global run (RUN_BEGIN, RUN_END)

 `RUN_BEGIN` runs at the beginning of ./evidencer (before `RUN_START`), `RUN_END` at the end, (after `RUN_FINISH`).

+### UNFOLD

+Sometimes, the servergroup files may contain nested files to other servergroups.
+If needed, then using this option, will detect such files and un-nest them to a temporal file.
+And this temporal file is used.
+Sometimes, the servergroups contain not only the servername/ipaddress on a line, but a space and some comment, or alias (you can @grep on). by using UNFOLD, it will also reduce the lines to only the hostname/ipaddress and use a temporal file.

 ### FOLD and GROUP
 Sometimes, you need to group the servers or the scripts to reduce the amount of calls you make to ssh.
 The separator used by default is "  " (two spaces), but you can override it by setting `--SEPARATOR` to another character(s).